 Cunningham out-distanced preseason leading vote-getter Evan Mobley of Rancho Christian (Temecula, Calif.), 95 points to 81, the latter which was four points (77) more than third-place Jalen Green of Prolific Prep (Napa, Calif.).
 Cunningham, a native of Texas, received seven of the 10 first place votes with Mobley nabbing two and Green one.

-Cunningham, Mobley and Green were the only three out of 21 national player of the year candidates to garner at least a vote who appeared on all 10 ballots of the Mr. Basketball USA Tracker panel.
+Cunningham, Mobley and Green were the only three out of 21 national player of the year candidates to garner at least a vote on all 10 ballots of the Mr. Basketball USA Tracker panel.
 Mobley collected three second-place votes and Green four.
 The main difference in their point total was a seventh-place finish for Green on one ballot.

 “Cade was a great player and leader and reminds me of a combination of Jason Kidd and Oscar Robertson,” said Boyle said.
 “He is truly deserving of this prestigious award.”